 Super Sap formulations, as opposed to traditional epoxies that are composed primarily of petroleum-based materials, contain renewable, biobased materials sourced as co-products or from the waste streams of other industrial processes, such as bio-fuels and wood pulp production.
 The benefits of these natural components are exceptionally high adhesion properties and excellent elongation.

-Three Easy Ways to Measure Super Sap Resin and Hardener
+Three Easy Ways to Measure Clear Casting Epoxy Resin and Hardener

 By Volume: 2 parts resin to 1 part hardener.